 It strengthens the skin barrier by up-regulating keratinocyte differentiation and activating the aryl hydrocarbon receptor (AhR), helping to protect the skin from water loss and UV damage—as shown in this study.

-People with dry and dull skin can benefit from using skin care products with GFF.
+People with dry and dull skin can benefit from skin care products with Galactomyces.
 The ingredient sounds like the ultimate solution to flaky and zombie-looking skin.

 This Korean study found that treatment with an essence containing 97% Galactomyces Ferment Filtrate reduced enlarged pores and blackheads by 15% and 21%, respectively.